 Maps evolved from the “Here be dragons” mindset, indicating unexplored areas as full of monsters or supernatural elements.
 As humanity’s understanding of the world grew, so did maps to reflect that understanding.
 Circular maps used to be the style when we thought the Sun revolved around the Earth, and then further on as we learned that the Earth itself is round.

-Historically, there were also less examples of indoor spaces that were large enough to require a map or some type of directions in order to navigate.
+Historically, there were less examples of indoor spaces that were large or complex enough to require a map or directions in order to navigate.
 The documents that may have existed, if any, for the time period would have been floor plans for building or expansion purposes.
 One notable exception from history is the Edo Castle map, detailing out the interior and fortifications of the structure in feudal Japan on the eve of a great battle.
 While the purpose was to fully expand on the defense capabilities of the castle, it also served as a historical stamp at the time that has been used to restore or re-imagine the historical structure based on what remains today.

 It is clear that the importance of wayfinding is not a new one, even with the addition of technology.
 As mapping purposes grew to evolve from mapping the unknown to better mapping the known, the issue of standards arose again.
 And this time, it was not only standards that needed to be considered; the purpose and major use case for the map was also crucial to understand.
 Indoor maps largely consisted of AutoCAD maps, blueprints, or architectural versions.
 While there was much precedence for outdoor maps, there was almost no precedence for indoor maps or how they should be set up to suit multipurpose needs.